kubernetes/test-infra/README.md

 * lgtm-handler - adds LGTM label if reviewer has commented "/lgtm", or remove LGTM label if reviewer has commented "/lgtm cancel"
 * needs-rebase - adds and removes a `needs-rebase` label if a PR needs to be rebased before it can be applied.
 * path-label - adds labels, such as `kind/new-api` based on if ANY file which matches changed
-* rebuild-request - Looks for requests to retest a PR but which did not reference a flake.
 * release-note-label - Manages the addition/removal of `release-note-label-required` and all of the rest of the `release-note-*` labels.
 * size - Adds the xs/s/m/l/xl labels and comments to PRs
 * stale-green-ci - Reruns the CI tests every X hours (96?) for PRs which passed.
 So PRs which sit around for a long time will notice failures sooner.